 However, most businesses don't want to operate in the shadows.
 They don't want to hide their margins but instead scale and thrive.
 In that case, custom software development would help them achieve security by not being easily noticeable by hackers.
 This is because custom development carries the benefit of delivering an option that’s structurally different from their ready-made counterparts.
 Being one of a kind provides a considerable security advantage.

 Trusted software developers adopt safe work practices and ensure that those are followed at all times.
 This approach necessitates due diligence, which includes a review of data security techniques.
 Custom software development companies won't break their security rules because they rely on them to build and preserve client confidence.

-Custom developers always have well-defined information security management systems and policies to ensure that clients don't lose their data.
+Custom developers always have well-defined ISMS (information security management systems) and policies to ensure that clients don't lose their data.
 These companies also use a framework to ensure that the entire organization—technologies, processes, and teams—complies with the set practices, policies, and security guidelines.

 Some of the security measures contained in policies are the following: